pieterblok/sizecnn/README.md

 ![error_curve](./utils/diameter_error_occlusion_rate.jpg?raw=true)

 ## Dataset
-Our dataset will be uploaded soon.
+We will upload our dataset when our publication has being published.
 The dataset consists of 1613 RGB-D images of broccoli heads with various occlusion rates.

 ## Pretrained weights